vltr/bckgrndfy/README.md

 # Backgroundify!

-Backgroundify! (or bckgrndfy) is an attempt to create a pleasant, no-so-fancy-featured (but loosely coupled in some aspects) background generator for the browser.
+Backgroundify! (or bckgrndfy) is an attempt to create a pleasant, not-so-fancy-featured (but loosely coupled in some aspects) background generator for the browser.

 This project is a fork of [closure-low-poly-background](https://github.com/waythe/closure-low-poly-background), which uses Google's Closure library aaaaaand I wanted something more lightweight, Vanilla JS (3,7Kb minified + gzipped).